Member Login | Sign Up

 Level of Play

-Generally, the more expensive a tennis shoe, the more features it will offer that cater to an advanced player’s needs.
+Generally, the more expensive a tennis shoe is, the more features it offers that cater to an advanced player’s needs.

 As a result, beginners may opt for less expensive tennis shoes that provide reliable performance but don’t have all the bells and whistles.